 Counts of the number of physicians affiliated with health systems varied substantially between OneKey and AHA.
 The variation represents several differences in the physicians included in the counts from the data sources.
 The highest counts were typically found in OneKey, which is in part because IQVIA attempts to enumerate both hospital-based physicians and those working in office-based practices.
 We limited the OneKey counts to physicians who had close affiliations with facilities in the system based on conversations with IQVIA staff.
 These close affiliations are identified as attending for hospitals; staff and treating for long-term care facilities; and all affiliations for other facility types.
-This approach excludes physicians from the counts with looser affiliations such as admitting privileges at hospitals.
-Vii vii Although we include physicians' affiliations with all facility types in systems, the vast majority of the physicians in systems had affiliations with hospitals or outpatient centers (for example, medical group practice sites, health clinics, and outpatient surgical centers).
+This approach excludes physicians from the counts with looser affiliations, such as admitting privileges at hospitals.